 There are many stakeholder analysis models, the base of all models is ranking individual stakeholder on various parameters which can help is in ranking the positive or negative affect the given stakeholder make on the project.
 In a project, you may have a long list of stakeholders in the project and project manager cannot manage all of them closely so he needs some ranking model which helps in deciding which group of stakeholders he should manage closely and which is the one where he can just keep them informed.

-On updating stakeholder register PMBOK® Guide Fifth Edition
+On updating stakeholder register PMBOK® Guide Sixth Edition

-“ The stakeholder register should be consulted and updated on a regular basis, as stakeholders may change—or new ones identified—throughout the life cycle of the project.“
+The stakeholder register should be consulted and updated on a regular basis, as stakeholders may vary—or new ones identified—throughout the life cycle of the project.

 I hope this blog has sufficiently answered your all queries related to who are Stakeholders, how to identify them and how crucial their role is in the project management process.
 Good Luck with your PMP® Certification Exam.